 For beginners, start with a lighter weight, maybe around 80% of your total mass.
 Eight repetitions should be fine for a beginner.

-11. Triangle Push-up
+11. Triangle Push-Up

 A triangle push-up doesn’t really need any sort of equipment but don’t be fooled; it’s still one of the more effective upper-body workouts out there.
 A triangle push-up is done in exactly the same way as your classic push-up.